 If you are looking for a fun few weeks you can join the Pride celebrations in June or the Caribana party weeks in July.
 Both finish up with great parades.

 In July you could also come for the 3 days of the Honda Indy or the Rogers Cup tennis tournament in July.

 You can finish the summer up with the Canadian National Exhibition (CNE).
 Many people are now going to the much larger and wilder Wonderland amusement park north of the city for rides.
 But the CNE also has a number of exhibition halls that offer everything from food to agriculture to cultural displays.
 The CNE wraps up with one of our favourites.
-For 3 days you can catch the Air Show offering a range of options from fast noisy jets to acrobatic bi-planes.
+For 3 days you can catch the Toronto Air Show offering a range of options from fast noisy jets to acrobatic bi-planes.

-Visiting in September may allow you to catch the many celebrities in town for the Toronto Film Fest.
+Visiting in September may allow you to catch the many celebrities in town for the Toronto Film Festival.
 And later in the fall you can travel around the city to enjoy the arts displays for Nuit Blanche.

 Check the Toronto festival calendars and plan your trip around a Toronto festival!
 You will find many things to do when visiting Toronto that meet your interests!

 If you are looking for tourist things to do when visiting Toronto, it will be hard to miss one or more of the big sights.
 You can see the CN Tower from almost everywhere as it towers 1,800 feet over Toronto.
 You can take the elevator up to the top pod to get great views or take in a meal.
 For those adventurous souls, you can even take a walk on the outside.